dharshinisivam2006-lang/SCT_DS_03/README.md

 # SCT_DS_03

-📌 Project Title

-Decision Tree Classifier for Bank Marketing Dataset
+Task 03 – Decision Tree Classifier

-🎯 Objective
+Objective

-To build a Decision Tree Classification model that predicts whether a customer will subscribe to a bank product based on given attributes.
+To build a Decision Tree Classification model to predict whether a customer will purchase a bank product based on demographic and behavioral data.

-📂 Dataset
+Dataset

-Name: Bank Marketing Dataset
+Dataset Name: Bank Marketing Dataset
 Source: UCI Machine Learning Repository / Kaggle
 File Used: bank-additional-full.csv

-🛠️ Tools & Technologies
+Tools and Technologies

+Python
 Google Colab
-Python
-Libraries:
-pandas
-scikit-learn
+Pandas
+Scikit-learn

-🔍 Methodology
+Methodology

+Downloaded the Bank Marketing dataset from Kaggle.
-Uploaded the dataset to Google Colab
+Uploaded the CSV file to Google Colab.
-Loaded the CSV file using pandas
+Loaded the dataset using Pandas.
-Converted categorical variables into numerical values using Label Encoding Split the dataset into training and testing sets Trained a Decision Tree Classifier model
+Converted categorical variables into numerical values using Label Encoding.
+Split the dataset into training and testing sets.
+Trained a Decision Tree Classifier model.
-Evaluated the model using accuracy score
+Evaluated the model using accuracy score.

-📊 Model Used
+Model Used

 Algorithm: Decision Tree Classifier
-Target Variable: y (Customer subscription: Yes / No)
+Target Variable: y (Customer subscription: Yes / No) Results

-✅ Result

-The Decision Tree model successfully predicted customer subscription with good accuracy on the test dataset.
+The Decision Tree model successfully predicted whether a customer would subscribe to the bank product with good accuracy.

-🧾 Conclusion
+Conclusion

-This project demonstrates how a Decision Tree Classifier can be effectively used to predict customer behavior using marketing data.
-Proper preprocessing and feature handling helped achieve reliable results.
+This project demonstrates how Decision Tree Classifier can be used effectively for customer purchase prediction using marketing data.

-▶️ How to Run
+How to Run

 Open Google Colab
-Upload bank-additional-full.csv
+Upload the dataset file
-Run the provided Python code cells step by step
+Run the notebook step by step